isabelleviraldo/CS250-F24-15/README.md

   - Approves or disapproves modifications made to the edit queue items.
 Relevant item objects are updated based on modifications.

 ### User Interface
+The system's interactive features and layout are controlled by the UI class.
+The interface is loaded to a ui file, presenting elements for user interaction.

 Attributes:
 - interface layout: .ui file